stuycs-gh-classrooms/nxtm-p01-pd10-teamteamteam/README.md

 - "sheild" which can take more than 1 hit before being completely destroyed?
 - points/high score
 - timer?
-- multiple lives (and a way to toggle it like some easy/hard mode)

 ### Array Usage